 Empty storefronts, stairwells & garage spaces in Downtown LA might be the last place you’d think to find a world class chef experimenting with new menus.

 Like our tacos, our story has been anything but normal.

-Back in 2012, before all the global recognition and foodie awards, we were just two people with a passion for cooking and a love for tacos and our city, Los Angeles.
+Back in 2012, before all the global recognition and foodie awards, Wes was just a guy with a passion for cooking and a love for tacos and our city, Los Angeles.

-So we shared this passion the only way we knew how: guerrilla style, with the help of his wife, he created pop-up dining experiences using the taco as our canvas.
+So he shared this passion the only way we knew how: guerrilla style, with the help of his wife, he created pop-up dining experiences using the taco as his canvas.

 Word caught on.